Flaandan/CSC423_ReactBackend/server/README.md

 ### 3. **Run the API**

-If running in `production` environment, create `production.toml` file, otherwise skip this step:
+If running in production environment, create the `production.toml` file, if not skip this step:

 ```bash
 touch ./config/production.toml